glowredman/MAtmos/README.md

 Releases for **MAtmos** are available on [the releases tab](https://github.com/makamys/MAtmos/releases).

 For **soundpack** downloads, see the *Featured soundpacks* section above.

-Want even **more soundpacks**, or more info?
-See Sollace's old wiki: https://github.com/Sollace/MAtmos/wiki

 ## Contributing